peterb200295/UWPEind/ReadMe.txt

 V Back button should be a way to return to mainpage, not make a new instance of the mainpage

 Functions Optional
-- Create a way for the user to refresh the articles on the main page (pull to refresh, or some other way to refresh)  0.5
+V Create a way for the user to refresh the articles on the main page (pull to refresh, or some other way to refresh)  0.5
-- Allow the user to see a list of all his/her favorite articles (when the user is logged in) +1
-- When the user is logged in, allow the user to log out. +0.5
+- Allow the user to see a list of all his/her favorite articles (when the user is logged in) +1 V When the user is logged in, allow the user to log out. +0.5
 - Store the users credentials in a secure manner, so the user does not need to log in every time the app starts.
 	Remember to clear the stored credentials when the user logs out. +1
 - Allow a user to register a new account. +0.5